-14. ACKNOWLEDGMENT OF APPOINTMENT:
+ACKNOWLEDGMENT OF APPOINTMENT:

-I/we, (print your name), have read the foregoing Durable Power of Attorney Effective at a Future Time.
-I am/we are the person(s) identified therein as agent(s) for the principal named therein.
+I, (print your name), have read the foregoing Durable General Power of Attorney Effective at a Future Time and am the person identified therein as attorney-in-fact for (print name of principal), the principal named therein.

-I/we acknowledge my/our fiduciary duty and acknowledge and accept the provisions of any special instructions contained herein.
+I acknowledge my fiduciary duty and acknowledge and accept the provisions of any special instructions contained herein that require me to exercise powers.